 When your roof is damaged by a storm, hail or another emergency, you might wonder who to call first — your insurance company or a roofing contractor.
-Making the right call can help prevent further damage to your home and speed up the repair process.
+Making the right call can help you document the damage and begin the repair process.

 After a roofing emergency, assess the damage from a safe location.
 If the damage is visible, like missing shingles, water leaks or holes in the roof, take pictures.
 Having photos will help when you’re filing an insurance claim and working with a roofing contractor.